-All horizontal positions shall be referenced to the North American Datum of 1983 (NAD83) 2011 realization 2010 (NAD83(2011)2010.0), or later.
+All horizontal positions of processed data and related data products (e.g., grids and mosaics) shall be referenced to the North American Datum of 1983 (NAD83) 2011 realization 2010 (NAD83(2011)2010.0), or later.
 When using the Universal Transverse Mercator (UTM) projection, the hemisphere and zone definition most appropriate to the data coverage shall be used.
 A consistent horizontal datum must be used throughout a survey project for everything that has a geographic position or for which a position is to be determined.
-Data used for comparisons, such as charts, junctional surveys, and prior surveys, must be referenced or adjusted to NAD83 for parity.
+Data used for comparisons, such as charts and junctional surveys must be referenced or adjusted to NAD83 for parity.